 Presenteeism is a subtle but salient factor contributing significantly to productivity loss in organizations.
 Specifically, hospitality business which is characterized with high demand and low pay, it is expected that the pressure of the job and emotional stress from bad working environment may result in employees' increasingly present but not being productive at work.
-To systematically examine key mechanisms delimited in the predominant theoretical framework that accounts for the complex relationships among knowledge management systems, organizational climate, human capital management and presenteeism, we propose a model that can bridge social psychological processes with organizational research on the global phenomenon of presenteeism (Cooper & Lu, 2016).
+To systematically examine key mechanisms delimited in the predominant theoretical framework that accounts for the complex relationsh pseumons key make an ingeneral systems, organizational climate, human capital management and presentees in the predominant can bridge social psychological processes with organizational research on the global phenomenon of presenteeism (Cooper & Lu, 2016).